HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest_v2_ai_analysis/wcm_rest_content_ai_analysis.md

     ```
 ### Current API capabilities and limitations

-- Only Text Elements (Plain texts/ Rich Texts) are supported and will be used for AI analysis
+- Only Text Elements such as Plain Texts and Rich Texts are supported and are used for AI analysis.
 - Only Content Elements are used for AI analysis.
 In other words, only those components within the elements data array (Refer above request body's "data": {} item to understand more) are used for AI analysis and other fields in parent level like description, name and title of content are not used for AI analysis.
 - If value of request parameter selected is summary: By default extractive summarization is done during analysis.
 Currently abstractive summarization is not supported.